Vision Care Info

 From a content standpoint, providing more succinct, digestible content would engage more users.
 As one interviewee put it: "simplified and amplified."
 Describing the benefits of joining the cause would also be effective in getting ODs and eye care professionals to start advocating.

-Learning from other advocacy sites, we determined the site content/navigation could be broken down into two categories: Learning and Taking Action.
+Taking cues from other advocacy sites, we determined the site could be broken down into two sections: Learning and Taking Action.
 The former section would be geared toward educating newcomers and providing quick access to resources for veterans.
 The latter, as the name implied, would contain the tools for getting involved.

 For the homepage, we opted for a panel layout that efficiently supported learning about the issues, taking action, our client's feature requests, and a few user suggestions.
 By the end of our meeting, we had put together a rough wireframe of the homepage.